blyonscs/Spotify-SQL-Data-Analysis-Project/README.md

 ## Technology Stack
 - **Database**: PostgreSQL
-- **SQL Queries**: DDL, DML, Aggregations, Joins, Subqueries, Window Functions
+- **SQL Queries**: DDL, DML, Aggregations, Subqueries, Window Functions
-- **Tools**: pgAdmin 4 (or any SQL editor), PostgreSQL (via Homebrew, Docker, or direct installation)
+- **Tools**: pgAdmin 4, PostgreSQL and visualization with Power BI

 ## How to Run the Project
 1. Install PostgreSQL and pgAdmin (if not already installed).
-2. Set up the database schema and tables using the provided normalization structure.
+2. Set up the database table with the sample data (from Kaggle).
-3. Insert the sample data into the respective tables.
+3. Use data exploration to better understand the given data and all the fields
 4. Execute SQL queries to solve the listed problems.
 5. Explore query optimization techniques for large datasets.